 Effective communication in the workplace is important for good cooperation and good results.
 On the other hand, poor communication will negatively influence the atmosphere and results.
 It can lead to conflicts at work, misunderstandings, unnecessary mistakes, mutual irritation and reproach, declining job satisfaction and dissatisfied internal and external customers.
 Nothing good comes from it.

 Issues with communication?
 Start making money on the side and prepare for an exit.
-See last paragraph with unique opportunity!
+See the last paragraph with a unique opportunity!

 I said that already!
 Why did you not understand?

 Do you and your conversation partners actually understand each other well?
 You need to be aware that the words you use can mean something different to your boss or colleague.
 We are nevertheless not geared up to do something about these kinds of vague concepts, with all their dire consequences.
 Here is what I am talking about.

 Two colleagues of mine were busy developing a certain measuring instrument.
 After a number of work sessions, it was almost finished.
 The only thing they needed was someone who would assess the quality of that instrument with a fresh perspective.
 I seemed to be the ideal candidate for this.